tailcallhq/tailcallhq.github.io/docs/scripting.md

 ---
-title: Scripting
+title: Simplify GraphQL Middleware with Tailcall Scripting
-description: "Discover how to effortlessly manipulate HTTP requests and responses using Tailcall's lightweight JS runtime.
-Tailcall provides a streamlined JavaScript environment specifically designed for simple yet powerful request/response modifications without the complexity of a full Node.js setup.
-Ideal for developers looking to implement middleware solutions, Tailcall's runtime does not require file system or network access, ensuring a secure and focused development process."
+description: "Effortlessly create GraphQL middleware using Tailcall's lightweight JS runtime.
+Modify requests and responses without the complexity of Node.js, ensuring secure and focused development.
+Streamline your GraphQL API with Tailcall's powerful scripting capabilities."
+slug: /simplify-graphql-middleware-tailcall-scripting
 ---

 Tailcall provides a light-weight JS runtime to modify requests and resolve with custom responses.